YT-AleX-1337/brainrot-2025/README.md

 # brainrot v2025.exe
 2025 edition of my brainrot.exe trojan.
-It works on Windows XP Professional 64-bit Edition only.
+It works on Windows XP Professional 64-bit Edition only.<br>
+Regardless, I'm not responsible for any damage.
 Download at your own risk!